 The project design engineering reflects good practice.
-The total installed capacity for the power plant is 4.8 MW.
-As the nominal installed capacity of the project is less than 15 MW and the plants will supply generated electricity to the grid, the project is eligible as a type I.D small-scale CDM project activity (Renewable Energy Projects / Renewable electricity generation for a grid) as outlined in Appendix B of the simplified modalities and procedures for small-scale CDM project activities /15/.
+The total installed capacity for the power plant is 5.0 MW.
+As the nominal installed capacity of the project is less than 15 MW and the plants will supply generated electricity to the grid, the project is eligible as a type I.D small-scale CDM project activity (Renewable Energy Projects / Renewable electricity generation for a grid) as outlined in Appendix B of the simplified modalities and procedures for small-scale CDM project activities /16/.
 The project is not a de-bundled component of a larger project activity.

-A 10 years crediting period is selected, starting on 1 September 2007.
-The starting date of the project activity is 13 March 2006, corresponding to the start-up of the unit.
+A 10 years crediting period is selected, starting on 1 September 2007 or on the date of registration of the CDM project activity, whichever is later.
+The first action for starting date of the project activity was 01 Apr 2004, corresponding to the start-up of the construction according to the ANEEL Resolution 727 /9/.
 The expected operational lifetime of the project is more than 30 years.